evanx/chronica/README.md

 This is a lightweight solution for some quick monitoring of URLs.

-At a specified interval e.g. 45 seconds, an HTTP HEAD request is performed to test for a 200 response.
+At a specified interval e.g. 45 seconds, we send an HTTP HEAD request and expect a 200 response.

 A single YAML configuration file is used.
 There is no database, and no history.

 Alerts are sent to specified email addresses and/or a Slack channel via your Slackbot.

-Looking forward, we will implement more sophisticated monitoring functionality in Redex: https://github.com/evanx/redex.

 Pros:
 - minimal solution